2015-2020 Strategic Plan

 Team leaders used Robert W. Ewy's book, Stakeholder-Driven Strategic Planning in Education: A Practical Guide for Developing and Deploying Successful Long-Range Plans, to guide the process.

 To show the progress of the Five-Year Strategic Plan, Strategic Plan Progress Reports are published annually.
-All reports can be found along the left navigation.

 Strategic Planning Process